TF2Autoswap/releases/README.md

 | Output folder or custom path | A single `.vpk` file — good for sharing or manual import |
 | Preloader addons folder | A folder with extracted files and a `mod.json` — ready to enable in the preloader with no extra steps |

-Output files are saved to `~/tf2_swaps/` by default, with this name format:
+Output files are saved to the `output/` folder inside the tool folder, with this name format:

 ```
 <Target> replacement mod (<Source>)_TF2autoswap.vpk